-What is the tax free threshold in Australia?
+What is the Tax-Free Threshold in Australia?
+(2021 Update)

 Whenever you start employment at a new job your employer (payer) will give you a Tax File Number Declaration (NAT 3092) for you to complete.
-Should you apply for payments from Centrelink they will also request you complete a tax file number declaration as they are also classified as a payer by the ATO.
+Every working Australian is allocated a Tax File Number (TFN), and this stays with you for your whole life.
+Should you apply for payments from Centrelink, you will also have to complete a tax file number declaration as government agencies are also classified as a payer by the ATO.

 Question 8 of the Tax File Number Declaration asks ‘Do you want to claim the tax-free threshold from this payer?’ to which you place an ‘X’ in the Yes box.
-After this you are given 28 days to submit your Tax File Number Declaration with your tax file number to your payer in order to claim an exemption.
+After this have 28 days to submit your Tax File Number Declaration with your tax file number to your payer in order to claim an exemption.

 If your income falls below the tax-free threshold and you are under 18 years old, you can also be exempt from paying tax.

 Is it compulsory to claim the tax-free threshold?

 If you have more than one employer, you can opt out of claiming the tax-free threshold.
 The threshold is generally claimed on the job which generates you the most income.
 This means that in the course of the financial year, you will pay less tax.